 I was inspired to give my little girl the sweetest first birthday party without spending a ton of money or exhausting myself.
 Read on for ideas for a simple and sweet first birthday party for your daughter!

-Everly’s Daisy Theme First Birthday
+Daisy Theme First Birthday

-All that being said when my youngest daughter was turning 1 I wanted her first birthday to be really special.
+When my youngest daughter was turning 1 I wanted her first birthday to be really special.
 Her cousin is only 30 days younger so we decided to make it a combo birthday.
 The details you’ll see here are so cute and sweet and so so easy.
 I want to inspire you that you can still have an adorable “Pinterest-worthy” party without being super crafty, great in the kitchen or staying up all night.
 See the pics and tips below!